showfella/Prototype/README.md

 This page displays the form for registering new user for the application
 ![](https://github.com/showfella/Prototype/blob/master/New%20%20user.png)

-Mange User :
+Manage User :
 This page is where the users are managed by the Admin of the Application.
 The admin has the functionality to delete and manage the level of access by each user and what the user is authorized to do

 ![](https://github.com/showfella/Prototype/blob/master/Manage%20Users.png)

-The Mange Order:
+The Manage Order:
 This the page where orders are managed and processed for the warehouse and also the supplier

 ![](https://github.com/showfella/Prototype/blob/master/Add%20and%20Manage%20Order.png)